 Criadero de Cocodrilos, the Bay of Pigs, and Arrive at Zapata National Park

-A bus will take us to Boca de Guama which was named because of the Taino chief Guama who put a defense against Spanish colonists.
-This is where the crocodile breeding facility, Criadero de Cocodrillos, is located.
+We depart Havana in the morning and travel to Boca de Guama which was named because of the Taino chief Guama who put a defense against Spanish colonists.
+This is where a crocodile breeding facility is located, operated by the park service of Cuba.
 Both American and Cuban crocodiles are brought up here and you will be able to learn about the different stages of their life.
-You can even taste some crocodile meat before we head out to the small village of Playa Larga.
+We will stop for lunch and then continue to our Casa Particular (Bed & Breakfast) accommodation in the small village of Playa Larga.
+After some time to relax or take a stroll on the beach, we start our first kayak excursion!
+With paddle in hand, you kayak on the Bay of Pigs as your guide tells exciting stories about the area.
+The two-hour session will breeze by and soon it’s time to return to the beach and dinner.

 Kayak Zapata National Park